Empowering Underprivileged Children Through Music (Written by Sumit Pokhrel)

 2020-11-27 08:10

-UNESCO added Kokoxili located in Tibet to its World Heritage list in July Kokoxili Hoh Xil in Chinese is the world's largest and highest plateau at a height of more than m above sea level and maintains sub-zero temperatures year
+UNESCO added Kokoxili located in Tibet to its World Heritage list in July 2017.
+Kokoxili (Hoh Xil in Chinese) is the world's largest and highest plateau at a height of more than 4,500m above sea level and maintains sub-zero temperatures year round.

 Culinary Tourism